sourcegraph/handbook/content/company-info-and-process/working-at-sourcegraph/teammate-development/index.md

 #### **How do we use feedback?**

 Teammates and Managers are expected to share feedback regularly in a timely manner.
-The goal is to keep general feedback in private through the Lattice tool and [regular 1:1s.](#bookmark=id.mf6z0184eyhp) Lattice allows for quick, real-time feedback to be given in both directions (lateral, upwards, & down).
+The goal is to keep general feedback in private through the Lattice tool and [regular 1:1s.](#regular-1:1s).
+Lattice allows for quick, real-time feedback to be given in both directions (lateral, upwards, & down).
 The feedback can then be discussed in the next 1:1 or a specific meeting, if necessary.

 #### **What types of general feedback can I give in Lattice?**

-- **Peer feedback: **This is when a teammate gives someone on their team or a cross-functional team feedback around their work or behavior to help them improve their skills.
+- **Peer feedback:** This is when a teammate gives someone on their team or a cross-functional team feedback around their work or behavior to help them improve their skills.
-- **Teammate to Manager: **This is where a teammate gives upward feedback to their leader
+- **Teammate to Manager:** This is where a teammate gives upward feedback to their leader
 - **Manager to Teammate:** This is where Managers give general feedback around their Teammates performance, skills, values alignment, and behaviors

-**Who will see the general feedback I give a Peer, Manager or Teammate?** \
+**Who will see the general feedback I give a Peer, Manager or Teammate?**
 Lattice will give you the option of who you want to see the general feedback.
 As a reminder general feedback should be given in private and only praise/thanks feedback should be public.
 In Lattice you can choose one of the following visibility options when giving feedback:
 _ **Private** - This will only go to the teammate you have selected _ **Private + Manager** - This will go to the teammate you selected and their direct manager \* **Manager** - This will only go to the manager of the teammate you selected